Strong together for over 40 years

-In 2012, Blycolin celebrates its 40th anniversary.
-One of our very first customers was the Wesseling Hotel in Dwingeloo.
-The family hotel that has its own place in hospitality history was very enthusiastic about our rental concepts and linen services right from the start.
-“And we still are”, say Mark and Annemarie Bergmans-Wessling, who have been in charge of one of the oldest family businesses in the Netherlands since 1996.
+One of our very first customers was Hotel Wesseling in Dwingeloo.
+The family hotel that has a remarkable history in the hotel business was enthusiastic about our rental concepts and linen service from the get go.
+“And we still are”, state Mark and Annemarie Bergmans-Wesseling, who have been in charge of one of the oldest family businesses in the Netherlands for over twenty years.

-Hotel Wesseling borders the picturesque and intimate Brink (village green) in Dwingeloo.
-It has done so for decades.
-Or better yet, for centuries.
-The history of this hotel started all the way back in 1662(!) and it has always remained a hotel in the exact same spot.
-The hotel has also been in the family’s possession from the very first inn to the current accommodation.
-“We are not just one of the oldest hospitality companies in the Netherlands, we are also in the top ten of oldest family businesses”, Mark says enthusiastically.
+Hotel Wesseling surrounds the picturesque and intimate Brink of Dwingeloo.
+Has done so for decades.
+Or rather, for centuries.
+The clock started ticking there in 1662(!) and has never stopped.
+From the first inn to its current accommodation, the hotel stayed in the hands of the same family.
+“We are not just one of the oldest hospitality companies in the Netherlands, but we are also in the top ten of oldest family businesses”, Mark states with enthusiasm.

-That family feel is still present in the current hotel building that was built in 1915.
-Intimate, homely, warm, characteristic and still as hospitable and personally customer-oriented as when the first carriages with travelers arrived there.
-This certainly does not mean that the time has stood still in terms of contemporary convenience, facilities and modern management.
+The history still resonates in the current hotel building that was built in 1915.
+Intimate, homely, warm, full of character and still just as hospitable and personal as back in the days when the first carriages with travellers arrived.
+This certainly does not mean that time has stood still in this establishment in terms of comfort, facilities and modern operations.
 On the contrary.
-As becoming to a family business, the current generation is innovating dynamically.
-“My father-in-law, Hendrik Wesseling, who took over the hotel from his father in 1956, already renovated and changed a lot.
-We continue that to meet and surpass the modern-day demands of our guests.”
+Like a true family business, the current owners are dynamically on their way to progress.
+“My father in law Hendrik Wesseling, who took over the hotel from his father in 1956, did major renovations and changed a lot here.
+We continued that to meet and surpass contemporary demands of our guests.”

-The family business is also expanding its entrepreneurship.
+The family business is also expanding furtively.
 In 1991, the family bought the Grand Café Hotel De Brink.
-This hotel, as the name gives away, is right across the street from Hotel Wesseling on the Brink.
-The purchase proved to be a complimentary addition to Hotel Wesseling, with its delightful terrace, characteristic decoration to forget about time and ten modern hotel rooms.
-“We jokingly call the new hotel ‘the beach pavilion of the Dwingeloo Brink’”, Mark laughs.
-In 2005, the family business took its first steps across the Dwingeloo boundaries.
-Hotel Bieze in the megalith capital Borger was purchased as the third branch on the family tree.
-In the meantime, the business is also buzzing with other activities.
-“Yes”, Mark concurs.
-“Under the name Signature Cullinaire, we produce culinary regional products, such as mustard soup of local mustard.
-Of course, that soup is on the menu of our restaurant De Juffer van Batinghe, but we also sell it through local supermarkets.
-Besides this, we also have a cooking studio and we are active in the business market.”
+That establishment was located, as the name indicates, right across the street from Hotel Wesseling on the same street Brink.
+The acquisition, with a delightful terrace decorated to forget about time and ten modern hotel rooms, is a complimentary addition to Hotel Wesseling.
+“We jokingly call our acquisition ‘our beach pavillion’”, Mark says while he laughs.
+Then, in 2005, the family company took its first steps outside Dwingeloo.
+Hotel Bieze in the giant’s grave capital Borger was purchased to be the third branch on the family tree.
+In the meantime, the place was buzzing with other activities.
+“Yes indeed”, Mark concurs, “under the name Signature Culinaire, we produce culinary regional products, such as Mustard Soup of local mustard.
+Of course, that dish is also on the menu of our restaurant, but we also sell it through local supermarkets.
+Besides this, we also have a cookery workshop and a real foodtruck, Wesseling on Wheels“.

-The plan to start renting linen from Blycolin forty years ago originated with Mark’s mother-in-law.
-“Even then, she figured out that is was commercially more interesting to rent linen than purchasing and arranging everything ourselves.
-The ease of renting was an important issue in her decision.
-But knowing her, the price will also have had something to do with it.
-Apart from that, as the story goes, then regional manager Eelke Tuininga also put his oar in to have her as one of the first Blycolin customers.
-From the very first deliveries up until today she has and we have never considered to manage our linens differently, or to do it ourselves.
-It takes too much time and effort to do it at least as well as Blycolin.
-Also, the issue of costs weighs just as heavily now as it did for my mother-in-law.
-By cooperating with Blycolin, we control the costs variably and we can decrease them.”
+The plan to start renting linen forty years ago originated from Mark’s mother in law.
+“She understood back then that is was commercially interesting to rent linen instead of purchasing and arranging it yourself.
+The ease of renting played an important role in her decision.
+But, knowing her, the price will also have played a role.
+I have gathered from her stories that then regional manager Eelke Tuininga also did her best to get her to be one of the first Blycolin customers.
+From the very first deliveries up until today, we have never considered to manage our linen elsewhere or ourselves.
+It takes too much time and energy to get it done as well as Blycolin does.
+And thereby, the costs also play as big a role to us as they did for my mother in law.
+By cooperating with Blycolin, we manage the costs variably and controllably.”